Auto-Rig

 Only the root bone of a limb can be parented freely

-When reference bones are parented to other reference bones, a dedicated scripted function will assign the final bone parent when clicking Match to Rig, using a default mapping.
+When reference bones are parented to other reference bones, a routine will automatically assign the final bone parent when clicking Match to Rig, using a default mapping.

-It’s possible to force a bone parent by parenting a reference bone to a non-reference bone directly: i.e parenting shoulder_ref to the last bone of a 4 bones IK spline: spline_04_ref, will by default parent the shoulder to the tip controller of this IK spline, c_spline_05.
+- A reference bone can be parented to non-reference bone for more control:i.e parenting shoulder_ref to the last bone of a 4 bones IK spline: spline_04_ref, will by default parent the shoulder to the tip controller of this IK spline, c_spline_05.
 To parent it to the previous controller c_spline_04, parent shoulder_ref to c_spline_04 directly.

 Adding Custom Bones